appletrue/NCE_2_3/BookOne/Lesson03-PleaseSendMeaCard.md

 I spend a lot of time in traffic jam.(交通堵塞)

-- spend 还可以表示“花钱”
+spend 还可以表示“花钱”

 If we spend all the money, we’ll be poor again.

 I can’t spend any more on this car.

-final——形容词 end——名词/动词 latest——形容词 bottom——名词

-latest adj. 最新的

-latest news；latest style 新款

-in...way :以...方式, 作为状语表示这个人做什么事情很友好, 用短语 in a friendly way

-人做主语提问——who 对宾语提问——whom

-who 既可以对主语提问也可以对宾语提问, 而 whom 只能对宾语提问

-如果对主语提问, 则句子的语序和陈述句语序一样；如果对非主语来提问, 则句子要使用特殊疑问词+一般疑问句的语序

-Who/Whom did the waiter teach a few words of Italian?

-### 【Questions for 英语思维】

-S1: Postcards always spoil my holidays.

-Q1:  What always spoils your holidays?

-S2: Last summer, I went to Italy.

-Q1: Where did you go last summer?

-S3: I visited museums and sat in public gardens.

-Q1:  What did you visit?

-Q2:  Where did you sit?

-S4: A friendly waiter taught me a few words of Italian.

-Q1: Who taught you?

-Q2: Did you learn a little Italian?

-Q3:

-S5: Then he lent me a book.

-Q1: What did he lend you?

-Q2:Who lent you a book?

-S6: I read a few lines, but I did not understand a word.

-Q1: Did you understand what you read?

-S7: Every day I thought about postcards.

-S8: My holidays passed quickly, but I did not send cards to my friends.

-Q1:How often did you think about postcards?

-Q2: Did your holidays pass quickly?

-Q3: Did your friends receive any cards from you?

-S9: On the last day I made a big decision.

-Q1: What did you do on the last day?

-S10: I got up early and bought thirty-seven cards.

-Q1: When did you get up?

-Q2: How many cards did you buy?

-I spent the whole day in my room, but I did not write a single card!

-Q1: Where did you spend thewhole day?

-Q2: How many cards did you write?
+### 【Questions for英语思维部分】

+- S1: Postcards always spoil my holidays.

+  Q1: What always spoil your holidays?
+The postcards.

+  Q2: How do you think the postcards during  holidays?
+They always spoil me.

+- S2: Last summer, I went to Italy.

+  Q1: When did you go to Italy?
+Last Summer.

+  Q2: Who went to Italy last summer?	me

+  Q3: Where did you go last summer?
+Italy.

+- S3: I visited museums and sat in public gardens.

+  Q1: Who visited museums and sat in public gardens?	me

+  Q2: Where did you visit and Where did you sit?
+I visited museums and sat in public gardens.

+- S4:  A friendly waiter taught me a few words of Italian.

+  Q1: Who taught you a few words of Italian?
+A (friendly) waiter.

+  Q2: What did the waiter teach you?
+A few words of Italian.

+  Q3: How was the  waiter?
+Friendly.

+- S5: Then he lent me a book.

+  Q1: Who lend you a book?
+The waiter.

+  Q2: What did he lend you ?
+A book.

+  Q3: Why did he lend you a book?
+Maybe he thought I could learn Italian by myself.

+  ​

+- S6: I read a few lines, but I did not understand a word.

+  Q1: Did you read the book?
+Yes,I read a few lines.

+  Q2: Could you understand the book?
+No,I did not understand a word.

+- S7: Every day I thought about postcards.

+  Q1: What did you do every day?
+I thought about postcards.

+  Q2: What did you think about ?
+Postcards.

+  Q3: How often did you think about postcards?
+Every day.

+  ​

+- S8: My holidays passed quickly, but I did not send cards to my friends.

+  Q1: How did your holidays pass?
+Quickly.

+  Q2: How many cards did you send to your friends?
+None.

+- S9: On the last day I made a big decision.

+  Q1: When did you make a big decision?
+On the last day.

+  Q2" What did you do on the last day?
+I made a big decision.

+- S10: I got up early and bought thirty-seven cards.

+  Q1: What did you do that day?
+I got up early and bought 37 cards.

+  Q2: How many card did you buy that day?
+Thirty-seven.

+  Q3: Why did you get up early?
+I thought I should buy the cards.

+- S11: I spent the whole day in my room, but I did not write a single card!

+  Q1: Where were you the whole day?
+In my room.

+  Q2: What did you do ?
+I did nothing.

+  Q3: How many cards did you write?
+I didn't write a single card!

+### 【文章改写部分】